Regression adjustment in completely randomized experiments with a diverging number of covariates: Technical Lemmas

 \begin{lemma} Let $Q\in \R^{n\times n}$ be a deterministic matrix, and $Q_{\T} \equiv \sum_{i,j\in \T} Q_{ij}$.
 Assume $n\ge 4$.
 Then

 If $Q$ further satisfies $ \one\tran Q = Q\one = 0, $ then

 \end{lemma}

 Lemmas \ref{thm:vector_concentration}--\ref{thm:mean} are critical for our proofs.
-The proofs are relegated to Supplementary Material I. They are novel tools to the best of our knowledge and potentially useful in other contexts such as survey sampling, matrix sketching, and transductive learning.
+The proofs of Theorem \ref{thm:vector_concentration} and \ref{thm:matrix_concentration} are presented in Section \ref{sec:concentration} and the proof of Theorem \ref{thm:mean} is presented in Section \ref{app:mean_variance}.
+They are novel tools to the best of our knowledge and potentially useful in other contexts such as survey sampling, matrix sketching, and transductive learning.